All My Children: Unsuccessful attempt

 In August 2010, Prospect Park announced that it was shopping for a cable network to air All My Children in complementary to its future internet television channel.
 Prospect Park officially began negotiations with the actors of All My Children on September 15, 2011.
 On September 19, 2011, Cameron Mathison and Lindsay Hartley became the only actors that had agreed to continue the show with Prospect Park.

 Prospect Park initially intended for All My Children to begin its run on the internet on September 26, 2011, but ran into challenges.
 One challenge cited was a need to negotiate a new contract with the union representing the actors of All My Children.
 On September 27, 2011, Prospect Park announced that All My Children along with its sister soap One Life to Live would be relaunched in January 2012 on the company's new internet channel, The Online Network.
 But on November 10, 2011, several sources reported that Prospect Park had indefinitely suspended its plans to relaunch All My Children and that the company would concentrate solely on the higher-rated One Life to Live.
 Reasons given for this decision were lack of funding coupled with Prospect Park not being able to sign enough cast members from All My Children.

-On November 23, 2011, Prospect Park confirmed that it had officially suspended itheir attempt to produce both shows.
+On November 23, 2011, Prospect Park confirmed that it had officially suspended its attempt to produce both shows.
 Reasons given by Prospect Park for this decision included funding problems and poor negotiations with the unions representing the cast of both soaps.
 WGA and AFTRA, which respectively represented the writer and the actors, both expressed disappointment over Prospect Park's announcement.